 Welcome to Always Around the World’s Osprey Daylite daypack review!
 We love sharing advice, tips and hacks to help you get the most out of your trips.
 Now we want to tell you about an essential part of our travel kit – Osprey’s daylite daypack.
-This pack has been exploring the world with us for five years, already.
+This pack has been exploring the since 2014, already.

 In this Osprey Daylite review, we share why we think this is the best Osprey daypack on the market and a few advantages (and disadvantages) of choosing this pack for yourself.
 We also tell you where to buy your Osprey Daylite daypack and a few add-ons we think are a great investment.
 Let’s get to it!

 MY Osprey Daylite review summary